 This guide is one of three that covers the application of various external wall insulation systems.
-This particular document covers the installation of an EWI system with a render Fnish.
-For the purpose of this document the render finishes have been defined as follows:
+This particular document covers the installation of an EWI system with a brick slip and ceramic slip finishes.
+There are systems available that use a metal or insulated carrier systems; however these can be more aligned to rainscreen cladding and therefore are not included within this guide.

+For the purpose of this document, brick slip finishes have been defined as follows: